 Campus Training for Workday

 Training will cover each Workday process area and will be delivered in the form of instructor-led trainings (ILT), web-based trainings (WBT), seminars, and on-demand materials such as job aids.
-Registration for training will be available on this page in April.

 Web-based trainings and seminars covering Workday basics, approvals, and reporting

 Job aids on general Workday set up and functionality